-Expenditures: Based upon the claims data we utilized, there is no evidence of cost savings at the end of the first year of the Demonstration.
-Expenses for demonstration-related health services have steadily increased.
+Expenditures: Based upon the claims data we analyzed, we have no evidence of cost savings at the end of the first year of the Demonstration.
+Expenses for demonstration-related health services are presumed to have steadily increased.
 However, we also recognize the number of beneficiaries with SUD have already increased during our period of data analysis, which will negatively impact expenses.

-Evaluation Question 1: Access by Medicaid beneficiaries for SUD treatment services has increased.
+Evaluation Question 1: Access by Medicaid beneficiaries to SUD treatment services has increased.
 The full extent of which will be analyzed in the Final Summative Report.